bitcoin-sv/arc/background_jobs/README.md

 ## Key features
 - easy configuration using config.yaml file
 - no dependencies
-- structured logs output using zerolog
+- structured logs output using log/slog
 - extendable layout for other scenarios

 ## System requirements